-- 1282 1.
-The user opens the client application and initiates a sign-in. - 1283 2.
-The client uses a browser to initiate an authorization request to the authentication server (AS). - 1284 3.
-The user authenticates to the identity provider (IdP). - 12854.
-The OpenID Connect (OIDC)/security assertion markup language (SAML) flow takes place, and1286the user authenticates to the AS. - 1287 5.
-The browser requests an authorization code from the AS. - 1288 6.
-The browser returns the authorization code to the client. - 1289 7.
+- 1. The user opens the client application and initiates a sign-in. - 2.
+The client uses a browser to initiate an authorization request to the AS. - 3.
+The user authenticates to the IdP. - 4.
+The OIDC/SAML flow takes place, and the user authenticates to the AS. - 5.
+The browser requests an authorization code from the AS. - 6.
+The browser returns the authorization code to the client. - 7.
 The client uses its authorization code to request and obtain an access token.

 There is a possible attack vector at the end user's device in this workflow if PKCE is not enabled.
 During step 6, so that the client application can receive the authorization code, the AS redirects the browser to a URI on which the client application is listening.
 However, a malicious application could register for this URI and attempt to intercept the code so that it may obtain an access token.
 PKCE-enabled clients use a dynamically generated random code verifier to ensure proof of possession for the authorization code.
-If the grant is intercepted by a malicious application before being returned to the client, the malicious
+If the grant is intercepted by a malicious application before being returned to the client, the malicious application will be unable to use the grant without the client's secret verifier.

-- application will be unable to use the grant without the client's secret verifier. - 1297 AppAuth also outlines several other actions to consider, such as three types of redirect URIs, native- - 1298 application client registration guidance, and reverse domain-name-based schemes.
-These are supported - and/or enforced with secure defaults in the AppAuth libraries.
-The libraries are open-source and include

-1300 sample code for implementation.
-In addition, if Universal Second Factor (U2F) or Universal

-Authentication Framework (UAF) is desired, that flow is handled entirely by the external user-agent, soclient applications do not need to implement any of that functionality.

-1303 The AppAuth library takes care of several boilerplate tasks for developers, such as caching access tokens 1304 and refresh tokens, checking access-token expiration, and automatically refreshing access tokens.
-To 1305 implement the AppAuth pattern in an Android application by using the provided library, a developer 1306 needs to perform the following actions:
+AppAuth also outlines several other actions to consider, such as three types of redirect URIs, nativeapplication client registration guidance, and reverse domain-name-based schemes.
+These are supported and/or enforced with secure defaults in the AppAuth libraries.
+The libraries are open-source and include sample code for implementation.
+In addition, if U2F or UAF is desired, that flow is handled entirely by the external user-agent, so client applications do not need to implement any of that functionality.
+The AppAuth library takes care of several boilerplate tasks for developers, such as caching access tokens and refresh tokens, checking access-token expiration, and automatically refreshing access tokens.
+To implement the AppAuth pattern in an Android application by using the provided library, a developer needs to perform the following actions:

-- 1307 Add the Android AppAuth library as a Gradle dependency. - 1308 Add a redirect URI to the Android manifest. - 1309 Add the Java code to initiate the AppAuth flow and to use the access token afterward. - 1310 Register the application's redirect URI with the AS. - 1311 Using the AppAuth library in an iOS application is a similar process: - 1312 Add the AppAuth library by using either Pods or Carthage. - 1313 Configure a custom uniform resource locator (URL) scheme in the info.plist file. - Update the view controllers and application delegate to initiate the AppAuth flow and to use the access token afterward. - 1316 Register the application's redirect URI with the AS.
+- Add the Android AppAuth library as a Gradle dependency. - Add a redirect URI to the Android manifest. - Add the Java code to initiate the AppAuth flow and to use the access token afterward. - Register the application's redirect URI with the AS.

+Using the AppAuth library in an iOS application is a similar process:

+- Add the AppAuth library by using either Pods or Carthage. - Configure a custom URL scheme in the info.plist file. - Update the view controllers and application delegate to initiate the AppAuth flow and to use the access token afterward. - Register the application's redirect URI with the AS.